Security Recommendations

 - Understand and comply with end-user license agreements (EULAs).

-This appendix provides guidelines on how to maintain a safe computer and SafeNet IDPrime Virtual (IDPV) environment.
+This section provides recommendations and guidelines on maintaining a safe computer and SafeNet IDPrime Virtual (IDPV) environment.

-• Restrict exposure of sensitive information such as certificates, keys, and passwords.
+- Restrict the exposure of sensitive information, including certificates, keys, and passwords.

-The following information is based on the security recommendations defined by Microsoft.
+The following guidelines are based on the security recommendations defined by Microsoft.

 Strong PIN Policy

-A strong PIN policy is highly recommended to ensure the secured SafeNet IDPV environment.
-Use a PIN with minimum length of 8 characters.
-The PIN must be a combination of at least one numeric character, upper case, lowercase, and a special character.
+A strong PIN policy is highly recommended to ensure secured SafeNet IDPV environment.
+Use a PIN with a minimum length of eight characters.
+The PIN must be a combination of at least one numeric character, uppercase, lowercase, and a special character.

 Admin Key Policy

 The default Admin key of a token is 48 times zeros.
-If it is required to change the admin key, then its value depends on the Luna HSM’s FIPS configuration.
+If it is required to change the admin key, then its new value will depend on the FIPS configuration of Luna HSM.

-If you divide admin key into the following three parts of the same size:
+If you divide the admin key into the following three parts of the same size:

 -